qexat/garnet/README.md

    exactly once to generate a huge amount of entirely uninteresting --but nonetheless necessary-- code.
 It's good that you can use a macro for it, but it's kinda less good that you need to.
+ * No function currying is rather a pain sometimes, especially when it's really just syntactic sugar for a trivial closure.

 ## Glory points in Rust to exploit or even enhance